Public Works Projects Costing $50,000.00 or Less

 , whether or not a project

-requires supervision and/or administration (including plan review, contract document and inspections approvals) by DCM.
+requires review and/or administration (including plan review, contract document and inspections approvals) by DCM.

-- If a project is verified by Technical Staff that it does not require supervision or administration by DCM, consult with the
+- If a project is verified by Technical Staff that it does not require review or administration by DCM, consult with the

 Alabama Department of Finance-Division of Purchasing or use other contracting means available to the owner.